-Foolkit thanks Clara Davies of Burt & Davies: Personal Injury Lawyers for her generous assistance with this page.
+Foolkit thanks Clara Davies of Burt & Davies: Transport Accident Lawyers for her generous assistance with this page.

-All of the firm are Personal Injury Law Specialists and Clara is President of the Australian Lawyers Alliance.
+All laywers of the firm are Accredited Personal Injury Law Specialists and Clara served as the National President of the Australian Lawyers Alliance.

 Their web site has a good collection of useful information sheets on TAC claims.